How To Improve Your Travel Photos

 Look around the corner.
 You never know what you might find. ( a little street, something unusual!!)

-Don’t just take a shot of where you’re standing; take a few minutes to walk around and see if there is a better frame or composition.
+Don’t just take a shot from where you’re standing; take a few minutes to walk around and see if there’s a better frame or composition.

-Better yet, take multiple photos from a different angle, fill up your memory cards, and see which is your favourite when you get home.
+Better yet, take multiple photos from different angles, fill up your memory cards, and see which you like best when you get home.

 *Always Ask People for Permission